vml39/scavenger/documents/discovery/design_revision.md

 Things to modify:
   - MS2
-    - Identify only one problem (vendors)
+    - Identify only one problem (vendors) – Vivian
-    - Value propositions
+    - Value propositions – Srishti
       - Identify costs/barriers to adopting the app
       - Identify alternatives
-    - Scenarios (be more specific)
+    - Scenarios (be more specific) – Michele
-    - Persona (more specific)
+    - Persona (more specific) – Jacob
   - MS3
-    - Persuasive Design
+    - Persuasive Design – Jacob
       - Identify factors that would prevent target behavior
+    - Solution Space – Jacob
-    - Sketches
+    - Sketches – in class
-    - Paper Prototypes
+    - Paper Prototypes – during meeting
-    - User Testing
+    - User Testing – tbd
-    - Wireframes
+    - Wireframes – during meeting
-    - Rationale
+    - Rationale – Vivian

 1. How do we make this app less disjoint?
 2. How do we make the app less like a website and more like the app?